marwhals/java-reference/README.md

-# java-udemy-masterclass
+# java-reference

-Repository containing example code snippets and notes.

-Based on the Java masterclass course on Udemy
+This repo contains personal notes on the core Java language and some associated frameworks.